This post may contain affiliate links, please read my full disclosure policy for more details.

 R6: Chain 4 STs and SL ST into the 1st CH ST of R1 (Pic B3)

-How to attach the tentacles to the belly:
+How to attach the jellyfish tentacles to the belly

 Step 1: Use pins with large heads to mark the spots where you would like to attach the tentacles (Pic T1) – distribute the first 4 tentacles evenly around R3 of the belly.
 The remaining 6 tentacles can be attached to the increase stitches in R6 of the belly.

-Step 2: Attach each tentacle individually by pulling the yarn ends through the belly (Pic T2 & T3)
+Step 2: Attach each tentacle individually by pulling each yarn tail through the belly (Pic T2 & T3)

 Step 3: Tie a knot with the yarn ends on the wrong side of the belly (Pic T4)